LanceBatoon/CSCI824-WEBTECH2-PROJECT/README.md

 # INSTRUCTIONS
 XAMPP must be installed
 Database must be placed in the correct location OR database connectivity code in 'connect.php' must be modified.
+ZIP file must be unzipped inside the htdocs folder of your XAMP installation.
 'main.php' must be launched first through localhost in order to properly access the rest of the website.